shin19991207/Conference-App/README.md

+This repo showcases my project for **CSC207 - Software Design** at the University of Toronto.

 # ConferenceApp
 - This is a group project for CSC207 Software Design course at the University of Toronto St. George.